HDR-Ecosystem/hdr2024/content/practical/getting-here.md

 {{< figure src="images/locations/Willard.jpg" alt="Willard Airport" >}}

+Many area hotels, including the I-Hotel at the conference venue, have shuttle service that runs to and from Willard Airport (CMI).

 ### <span style="color:LightGreen">Other nearby regional and international airports</span>

 Other airports have connections to major US cities which require that you make additional arrangments (e.g. bus, train, ride-share) to get from them to campus.
 These airports include: